ahmed82/Linux-4-java-developper/kubernetes.md

 minikube status
 minikube stop
 ```
+Some examples of Kubernetes objects are Pods, namespaces, Deployments, ConfigMaps, and volumes,
 ## Imperative commands
 * Quickly create, update, and delete kubernetes objects
 * Easiest to learn